Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Conclusions

 In addition to the excellent validation of linear predictions at least for a few wave-periods, our simulations clearly show qualitative differences in the nonlinear regime between $\delta=0.5$ and $\delta=0.9$.The former is associated with a finite-amplitude wave with a sheared cusp emitting spume-like droplets from its tip.
 In marked contrast, at $\delta=0.9$ nonlinear simulations recover the classic KH spirals.
 We show that these differences are consistent with the classification scheme proposed in \cite{lawrence1998search}, distinguishing the Holmboe from the KH instability for asymmetric profiles.

 An important takeaway from our study is the observation that the Miles instability persists for $\delta=0.01$ (at low $Fr$ and high $Bo$) i.e. even at ten times the air-water ratio.
 Given that the growth rate of this instability scales with density ratio, this plausibly makes it easier to experimentally measure growth rates of the Miles instability, by exploring fluid combinations other than air-water.
 Our study also reports several comparisons against the PL profile in high and low $Fr$ regimes, establishing the qualitative role of background profile curvature.
-The role of viscosity requires a careful analysis and will be reported subsequently. \\
+The role of viscosity requires careful analysis involving the Orr-Sommerfeld equation.
+This is underway and will be reported subsequently. \\

-{\bf Acknowledgements:} RD acknowledges Prof. Anubhab Roy for suggesting the Holmboe instability at the early stage of this study. \Figref{fig20c} was generated by Nikhil Yewale and is acknowledged.\\
+{\bf Acknowledgements:} RD acknowledges Prof. Anubhab Roy for suggesting the Holmboe instability at the early stage of this study.
+Figure \ref{fig19c} was generated by Nikhil Yewale and is acknowledged.
+We thank the organization of the International Research Network (IRN) under the auspice of CNRS for the workshop held at Univ.
+Paris, Saclay, France in June 2025 where this work was presented.
+We thank Prof. Herbert E. Huppert for helpful comments.\\

-{\bf Funding\bf{.}} We gratefully acknowledge financial support from DST-SERB (Govt. of India) grants MTR/2019/001240, CRG/2020/003707, SPR/2021/000536, MoE-STARS/STARS-2/2023-0595 on various problems concerning nonlinear ocean waves, wave-breaking and spray formation.
+{\bf Funding\bf{:}} We gratefully acknowledge financial support from DST-SERB (Govt. of India) grants MTR/2019/001240, CRG/2020/003707, SPR/2021/000536, MoE-STARS/STARS-2/2023-0595 on various problems concerning nonlinear ocean waves, wave-breaking and spray formation.
 The Ph.D. tenure of AK is supported by the SERB grant (CRG/2020/003707) and is gratefully acknowledged.\\

 {\bf Declaration of Interests\bf{.}} The authors report no conflict of interest.